wp-plugins/shiftcontroller/readme.txt

 The monthly shifts are listed by position (location) or by staff member, the plugin automatically calculates the working time and the number of shifts.
 The plugin automatically emails the schedule to every staff member and lets them know when they work.

-ShiftController users database is automatically synchronized with WordPress - you can define which WordPress user roles will be administrators and staff members in ShiftController.

 ###Pro Version Features###

 * __Recurring Shifts__ to quickly schedule shifts weeks ahead